alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 <!--more-->

-## Creating animated icons

 * TODO(alockwood): figure out what to write here
 * Maybe start with an explanation that this blog post is about explaining animation techniques and won't be super technical as a result (most of the technical details can be learned by reading the sample app source code).

+In this blog post we will discuss five groups of techniques:

+1. Drawing `path`s
+2. Transforming `group`s of `path`s
+3. Trimming stroked `path`s
+4. Morphing `path`s
+5. Clipping `path`s

 ### Drawing `path`s

-Before we can animate paths we need to know how to draw them.
+Before we can begin to create animated icons we need to understand how they are drawn.
 The most important elements of a `VectorDrawable` are the paths because they are what ultimately end up getting drawn to the screen.
 Paths are defined using the `<path>` tag and are drawn in the top-down order in which they appear in the `VectorDrawable`'s XML file.
 If the path is filled, the interiors of all shapes will be painted.
 Paths can either be filled or stroked.
 If the path is stroked, the paint will be applied along the outline of the path.
 Paths have the following 5 animatable properties, each of which affect the path's appearance during the course of an animation:

 | Property name         | Element type | Value type | Min value | Max value |
 |-----------------------|--------------|------------|-----------|-----------|